Kyleyuen97/snack-stress-behavior-ml/README.md

 ### Snack Consumption and Stress Behavior - ML Project

-The dataset includes data collected on NYU students, tracking the consumption rate of snacks relative to stress simulated by computer tests.
+The original experiment conducted studies involving NYU students, tracking the consumption rate of snacks relative to stress simulated by computer tests.

 #### Data Overview